 In its original formation, PNO’s funding restricted client eligibility to individuals who were to be released from the Bureau of Prisons ahead of their original sentence date because of:

 (1) a grant of Presidential clemency or sentence commutation; or

 (2) a “Drugs Minus Two” sentence modification.

-An individual who desires and believes they are eligible for PNO’s program must complete and submit an Enrollment Form.
-Incarcerated individuals may request an Enrollment Form directly from PNO through Corrlinks or through their attorney, a family member, or an authorized member of their support network.
-Once completed, the Enrollment Form by mail or by fax to the address and numbers shown on our Contact page.
-The Corrlinks version over Corrlinks or any other email format.
-(To download an example of PNO’s Enrollment Form, click on the button at the bottom of this page.)
+An individual who desired and believed they were eligible for PNO’s program completed and submitted an Enrollment Form.
+Incarcerated individuals could request an Enrollment Form directly from PNO through Corrlinks or through their attorney, a family member, or an authorized member of their support network.
+Once completed, the Enrollment Form was sent to PNO by mail or through Corrlinks.

-After PNO receives a completed Enrollment Form, a Washington D.C.-based staff member will establish email or postal mail contact with the individual and answer immediate questions.
-When time permits, PNO will assign a Reentry Consultant to work with an individual six months in advance of transfer to a halfway house or to home confinement, or as soon as practicable.
+After PNO received an applicant’s completed Enrollment Form, a Washington D.C.-based staff member established email or postal mail contact with the individual and answered immediate questions.
+When time permitted, PNO assigned a Reentry Consultant to work with an individual six months in advance of transfer to a halfway house or to home confinement, or as soon as practicable.

-Although PNO prefers work with individuals before to a halfway house, PNO will accept applications from individuals who are in federal halfway houses.
+Although PNO preferred to work with individuals before their arrival at a BOP halfway house, PNO accepted applications from individuals who were in federal halfway houses.

-The Reentry Consultant and the individual will determine the best way to communicate: via Corrlinks, postal mail, telephone, video call, or a combination of those.
-Together the individual and the Reentry Consultant will lay groundwork, make connections, and plan for a successful return.
+The Reentry Consultant and the individual determined the best way to communicate: via Corrlinks, postal mail, telephone, video call, or a combination of those.
+Together the individual and the Reentry Consultant gained an understanding of each other and began to plan for a successful return.